-Sempra Energy has an employment agreement with Stephen L. Baum providing for an initial employment term of five years (subject to earlier mandatory retirement at age 65) which commenced on the June 26, 1998 completion of the business combination forming Sempra Energy.
+Sempra Energy has an employment agreement with Stephen L. Baum providing for an initial employment term of five years (subject to earlier mandatory retirement at age 65) which commenced on the June 26, 1998 completion of the business combination of Pacific Enterprises and Enova Corporation.
 The term of the agreement is automatically extended by one year on June 26, 2002 and on each June 26 thereafter unless Mr. Baum or Sempra Energy elects not to extend it.